kaievns/nikolay.rocks/pages/Mighty Hacks/2016-01-22-testing-express-async.md

 that.

-Now, when you have this fancy helper, you can write your app testing code in async way like it is 2016!
+Now, when you have this fancy helper, you can write your app testing code in an async way like it is 2016!

 ```js
 import { expect } from "chai";